Please note this is a channel-specific article only applicable to Amazon.

 2. Until the report has been processed, Linnworks will still see the item as FBM, as it was previously, and will submit stock levels for it if there has been a change in available level.

-We advise against switching items between FBM and FBA in the first place and recommend using one SKU for the FBA item and a separate SKU for the FBM item.
+Instead of switching between fulfilment types, Linnworks recommends separating the listings and using one SKU for the FBM item and a separate SKU for the FBA item.

 Example: